YakudzaKY/GEMINI_HELPER/README.md

 - `content.js` injects a filtered `MutationObserver` into the chat history.
 - When Gemini appends meaningful elements (`<p>`, images, tables, code blocks, etc.), the script schedules a throttled, animation-frame-aligned scroll to the bottom.
 - Scrolls run only while the stop button is visible, preventing accidental jumps during idle states.
+- When the last `<model-response>` disappears from the feed, the script logs its HTML markup to the developer console so you can inspect or archive it before it is gone.

 ### Files